2019–20 Arsenal W.F.C. season: Pre-season

-Preparing for the domestic competition

 After going head-to-head against the best European teams, Montemurro's team went on to play two more friendlies to prepare for the domestic season.
 They first played West Ham United behind closed doors, winning it 2–0.
 The final pre-season game came on 25 August against North London rivals Tottenham Hotspur which was won 6–0 with a hat-trick by new signing Jill Roord and further goals by fellow new signing Jen Beattie, 2018/19 topscorer Vivianne Miedema and Jordan Nobbs, who returned to the pitch after being out since November 2018 with an ACL injury.